tibvdm/aoc2022/README.md

 # Advent of Code 2022

-My skill may be bad, but my Rust code will save christmas!
+My skills may be bad, but my Rust code will save christmas!